 She handed me back my queue number and told me to go back to the ground floor where the cashier and pharmacy counters are located.
 My total bill was 1,180 Baht for four different services: Outpatient Medication (340 Baht), Other Medical Service Charges (230 Baht), Physician Evaluation and Management Service (560 Baht) and Other Hospital Charges (50 Baht).
 The bill included two different medicines: TobraDex antibiotic eyedrops that I should take four times a day for five days and Cellufresh Lubricant Eyedrops that I should take once a day if the eye felt dry or irritated.

-You can pay the hospital bill in cash or by credit card.
+You can pay the hospital bill in cash or with debit / credit card.
 Once you received the receipt you can pick up the medicine at the pharmacy right next to the cashier counter.

 I was pretty satisfied with the service and consultancy at the Rutnin Eye Hospital and will definitely go back there if I have another problem with my eye in the future.